wsdream/PPCF/README.md

    $ python run_rt.py
    $ python run_tp.py
    ```
 5. Check the evaluation results in "result/" directory.
-Note that we have already provided the results of 20 random runs in the directory for your reference.
+Note that we have already provided the results of 20 random runs in the result directory for your quick reference.

 ### Feedback